 Who should I address my cover letter to?

-A number of individuals are involved in each recruitment process so we request that you address your cover letter to: Human Resources Personnel
+Although not required, you may upload a cover letter at the end of the online application process.
+A number of individuals are involved in each recruitment process so we request that you address your cover letter to: Human Resources Personnel.

 What is the hiring process?

 After a job vacancy closes, resumes are shortlisted based on knowledge, skills and abilities.
 When a vacancy falls within the collective bargaining unit, first consideration is given to permanent, qualified employees.